 The 2009 Pinot Noir reveals cranberry and blueberry aromas – this wine is very much fruit driven both in the bouquet and on the palate (certainly a part of being such a young wine).
 Its crafted in a lighter style; a clean easy drinking Pinot Noir.
 The mouth feel is soft and the wine shows nice acidity.
 Valley Gate’s winemaking philosophy is to try and make wines that are food friendly (this one is a good example) and to keep the alcohol levels lower.

-The General Manager who oversees the winemaking operations is Montgomery Paulson who has a background in winemaking at Rosenblum Cellars (known for their Zinfandel).
-With a background in Zinfandel you would expect good things from their Zinfandel.
-Their first release is from 2007 and is the biggest wine in their lineup.
+Their first Zinfandel release is from 2009 and is the biggest wine in their lineup.
 Red and black cherry show on the nose, its not a spicy bouquet.
 Expansive fruit flavors, just slightly jammy (blackberry, with a big finish showing broad tannins with just a touch of oak that lingers.
 This is a good value wine.

 With the large facility they have partnered with a local catering company and will be having a variety of events on site including rehearsal dinners, cocktail parties and corporate events.
-In addition, their winery facility is sizeable (can be viewed from the second floor near the tasting bar).
-Jamieson Ranch has a partnership with Napa’s Bin to Bottle in which a number of custom crush clients use the facilities for making their own wine.
+In addition, their winery facility is sizable (can be viewed from the second floor near the tasting bar).
+Jamieson Ranch’s own wines are of course produced here – however much of the wine making facility is used by Roots Run Deep and their affiliated labels including Educated Guess.
+These wines can also be tasted here – as the tasting room is shared between the two producers.

 In addition to their walk in tastings, Jamieson Ranch also offers complimentary tours by appointment.
 There interactive tours explores the wine-making facilities and operation including fermentation area, barrel room and bottling line.
 Food can be a part of the experience here – with a commercial kitchen on site they offer a variety of food and wine pairings.